dataformsjs/dataformsjs/docs/i18n-translations.md

 ## Main Site Readme

 Some of this content is duplicated from the main home page so some content simply be copied after translating JSON files.
+The 'Paid Translators Needed' section should be manually deleted on the copied file.

 `dataformsjs\docs\i18n-readme\README.{lang}.md`